cmdinglasan/filament-boring-avatars/README.md

 'default_avatar_provider' => Cmdinglasan\FilamentBoringAvatars\AvatarProviders\UiAvatarsProvider::class,
 ```

-### 2. Inside your own PHP / Laravel app
+### 2. Inside your own Laravel app

-To use this outside of Filament, just add the `HasAvatarUrl` trait to your models.
+To use this inside your Laravel app, just add the `HasAvatarUrl` trait to your models.

 ```php
 <?php